scout-app/scout-app/README.md

     * [x] ~~Add preference modal for language and theme settings.
 (TJW)~~
     * [ ] BUG 2: In OSX, CMD+V doesn't paste.
 Implement shortcuts for cut/copy/paste (Done.
 Need to test on OSX)
     * [ ] BUG 6: on ftux() only register browse button click once (Done.
 Need to test on OSX)
+    * [ ] BUG 7: On OSX, browse for project folder doesn't click.
 * [ ] **Phase 2:** Community Input and bugs (ZD/JM)
   * [ ] **Status:** Some [discussions on UX and design](https://github.com/mhs/scout-app/issues/186) have begun **people are [signing up to be Beta Testers](https://github.com/mhs/scout-app/issues/230)**.
   * [ ] **To do:**